Diamond Stars F.C.: History

-The Diamond Stars are the current champions of the 2012 and 2013 Premier League season, and the first club outside Freetown to ever won the Premier League.
+The Diamond Stars became the champions of the 2012 and 2013 Premier League season, and the first club outside Freetown to ever won the Premier League.
+They won their first league title at the Wusum Sports Stadium in front of a capacity crowd of 5,000.

 The club current coach is a Class A Coah ZAPA.

 The club have won the Sierra Leonean FA Cup once, in 1992 and they are one of the most popular football clubs in Sierra Leone.